jlevy/og-equity-compensation/README.md

   - **Cashless exercise**: In the event of an IPO, a broker can allow you to exercise all of your vested options and immediately sell a portion of them into the public market, removing the need for cash up front to exercise and pay taxes.
 - 🔹 Note that some of these scenarios may require significant cash up front, so it makes sense to do the math early.
 - If you are in a tight spot, where you may lose valuable options altogether because you don’t have the cash to exercise, it’s worth exploring each of the scenarios above, or combinations of them, such exercising and then selling a portion to pay taxes.
 In addition, there are a few funds or individual investors who may be able to front you the cash to exercise or pay taxes in return for an agreement to share profits.
-- Author and programmer Alex MacCaw explores a few more [detailed scenarios] (http://blog.alexmaccaw.com/an-engineers-guide-to-stock-options#exercising).
+- Author and programmer Alex MacCaw explores a few more [detailed scenarios](http://blog.alexmaccaw.com/an-engineers-guide-to-stock-options#exercising).

 ## Documents and Agreements